gsolde/hedyla-coding-challenge/README.md

 # React route calculator - Coding assignment

-Simple route & route cost calculator providing origin and destination or manually introduced distance, powered by react-google-maps-api & project OSRM.<br/>
+Simple route & route cost calculator providing origin and destination or manually introduced distance, powered by react-google-maps-api & project OSRM.
 This is a quick coding challenge with no responsiveness & no testing.

 # Features